revk/ESP32-EPD/README.md

 ## Weather

 You can set the weather api for https://www.weatherapi.com/ this then allows you to access `$WEATHER.` and a weather app field. e.g. `$WEATHER.current.feelslike_c` or `$WEATHER.current.condition.text`

+Sending the `command/EPD/weather` returns current weather JSON as an `info` response.

+## Solar

+Sending the `command/EPD/solar` returns current solar JSON as an `info` response.

 ## Align, mask, and invert